 Once the traps are set, we’ll bait them with this enticing, too irresistible shamrock green delight.
 One taste of this minty treasure and that leprechaun will surely surrender his pot of gold!

-Next to a savory corned beef and cabbage dinner, this chocolate mint crunchiness will become a St. Patrick’s Day staple in your home too and guaranteed to please the flock.
+Next to a savory corned beef and cabbage dinner with Irish soda bread, this chocolate mint crunchiness will become a St. Patrick’s Day staple in your home too and guaranteed to please the flock.
 Plus, as luck would have it, this recipe is simple.